arunavo4/arunavo4/README.md

 <br>

 ### Glad to see you here!
 I’m a full-stack developer currently working towards building a Dev-Studio.
 Recently left my job with Microsoft to pursue this full-time.
 I have experience building large scale projects.
 I have worked on Web/Desktop projects to Mobile Apps.
+Currently I am working on a Blockchain Wallet.

 My day to day work at microsoft involved full-stack development ranging from frontend to building highly scalable and available dotnet core API's, doing fully automated CI/CD Pipelines in Azure DevOps, Deploying to Multi-Cloud Environments(Azure, GCP AWS).

-Currently I am working on a Blockchain Wallet, If you want to collaborate or have interesting ideas you want to talk about, feel free to reach out to me on <a href="mailto:developer@arunavoray.dev" target="_blank">Email</a>.
+If you want to collaborate or have interesting ideas you want to talk about, feel free to reach out to me on <a href="mailto:developer@arunavoray.dev" target="_blank">Email</a>.

 <br/>